ibm-cloud-docs/CDN/rules-and-naming-conventions.md

   * may end with a period (.)
   * only one period (.) is allowed between labels (for example, my..ibmcloud.bucket is not allowed).

-**NOTE**: Although uppercase letters and periods can pass validation, we suggest that you always use DNS-compliant Bucket names.
+Although uppercase letters and periods can pass validation, we suggest that you always use DNS-compliant Bucket names.
+{: note}

 ## What are the rules for the Path string for the Origin?
 {: #what-are-the-rules-for-the-path-string-for-the-origin}